This is the multi-page printable view of this section. Click here to print.

 | Rejected Connections [Total] | Total number of rejected connections | cnt |

-| Replication Backlog Actove Count | Flag indicating whether replication backlog is active | cnt |
+| Replication Backlog Actove Count | Replication backlog activation flag | cnt |

 | Replication Backlog Master Offset | Master offset of the replication backlog buffer | cnt |

-| Replication Backlog Size | Size of data in the replication backlog buffer | bytes |
+| Replication Backlog Size | Data size of the replication backlog buffer | bytes |

 | Replication Backlog Size [Total] | Total size of the replication backlog buffer | bytes |

-| Slave Priority | Priority of the server as a failover target | cnt |
+| Slave Priority | Server priority as a fault remediation target | cnt |

 | Slave Replication Offset | Replication offset of the slave server | pid |

-| Slow Operations | Number of slow operations | cnt |
+| Slow Operations | Number of slow tasks | cnt |

-| Sockets [MIGRATE] | Number of sockets open for migration | cnt |
+| Sockets [MIGRATE] | Number of sockets opened for migration | cnt |

-| Tracked Keys [Expiry] | Number of keys tracked for expiration (only for writable slaves) | cnt |
+| Tracked Keys [Expiry] | Number of keys tracked for expiration (applicable only to writable slaves) | cnt |

-| Instance Status [PID] | PID of the redis-server process | pid |
+| Instance Status [PID] | redis-server process PID | pid |

-| Sentinel Status [PID] | PID of the sentinel process | pid |
+| Sentinel Status [PID] | sentinel process PID | pid |

 2 - How-to guides